Skip to main content

 3. The user is signing in from a new device.

-When these conditions are met, Clerk sends a to the user's email address or phone number.
-The user must enter this code to complete the sign-in process.
+When these conditions are met, Clerk uses an email code, SMS code, or email link based on your settings.
+The user must complete this verification to finish the sign-in process.

 Note